Skip to the content.

 Below is a diagram that should give you a better understanding of FSRS.
 If you want to know the details, please read this article.

-In order to calculate the length of the next interval, FSRS requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using three numbers: Difficulty, memory Stability, and Retrievability (DSR).
+In order to calculate the probability of recall, FSRS requires the length of the previous interval and its own previous state, which is represented using three numbers: Difficulty, memory Stability, and Retrievability (DSR).
 Notice that horizontal arrows always point to the right, showing that past states can affect future states, but future states cannot affect past states.

 These algorithms are based on a different model, not SR or DSR.

-11. DASH, Difficulty, Ability and Study History.
+9. DASH, Difficulty, Ability and Study History.
 This is an actual bona fide model of human memory based on neuroscience.
 Well, kind of.
 The issue with it is that the forgetting curve looks like a step function.
+There are also DASH[MCM] and DASH[ACT-R], but I won’t inlcude them in this article.
+You can read more here.

-14. ACT-R, Adaptive Control of Thought - Rational (I’ve also seen “Character” instead of “Control” in some papers).
-It’s a model of human memory that makes one very strange assumption: whether you have successfully recalled your material or not doesn’t affect the magnitude of the spacing effect, only the interval length matters.
+10. ACT-R, Adaptive Control of Thought - Rational (I’ve also seen “Character” instead of “Control” in some papers).
+It’s based on a model of human memory that makes one very strange assumption: whether you have successfully recalled your material or not doesn’t affect the magnitude of the spacing effect, only the interval length matters.
 Simply put, this algorithm doesn’t differentiate between Again/Hard/Good/Easy.
+Notice that in the diagram below, grades are only used for calculating the loss function during optimization, but not used by the algorithm itself - no arrows come from “Grade”.

 Below are some example forgetting curves.